Workiva/over_react/doc/ui_component2_transition.md

   - JS-backed maps
   - New lifecycle methods
-  - Injection of Dart->JS interop pieces into component instance (initComponentInternal) needed to change (this was publicly accessible, but is not done anywhere)
+  - Injection of Dart->JS interop pieces into component instance (initComponentInternal) needed to change (this was publicly accessible, but was not used anywhere)
   - componentDidUpdate, which now takes an additional `snapshot` argument
-  - Assignment of `props`/`state` to arbitrary Maps (was not advised, but possible)
+  - Make assignment of `props`/`state` to arbitrary Maps impossible (was not advised, but possible)
   - Prop validation, which had to be reimplemented since it relied on unsafe component lifecycle transitions

 ## New Features, improvements, and breakages